Falanteris/docker-nethive-cvss/README.md

 # CVSS Tag-Based Calculation System
 This application directly extracts data from NVD regularly and can perform integration if the user desires.

+## New Feature: Standalone API version

+Now you can run this as a fully-fledged API in your server.
+Installation process remains the same.
+However, if you still want to use the classic pipeline you would need to provide an Environment Variable MODE to PIPELINE when running it.
+Of course, the API will still be up and running too.

 ## Pre-Requisites